OmolloRovy/Rock-Paper-Scissors/README.md

 ## License

-This project is licensed under the [Choose a License - e.g., MIT License] - see the LICENSE file for details.
+This project is licensed under the
 ## Note:

 This is a basic implementation.
 You can further enhance this game by: